 According to Newsweek, more and more doctors are recommending switching to washing with water for hygiene and bidets are better than toilet paper in terms of cost, environmental friendliness, and other health benefits.

-Best luxury bidet for women, SmartBidet SB 3000
+Best luxury bidet seat for women, SmartBidet SB 3000

 The bidet of all bidets, we love this choice for moms.
 It has various wash modes including a Feminine Wash, which is a gentler, wider wash for ladies front.
 There’s even a Spiral Stream Wash which may help relieve constipation.
 The 3-in-1 patented stainless steel nozzle self cleans before and after each wash.
 Plus there’s unlimited, On-Demand Heated Water, a remote control and a light that helps guide you to the seat during the night (that may be for the hubbies!).

 Want to give a bidet a try?
-Try one of these for $99 or a two pack for less than $200.
+Try one of these for about $100.
 This is a great add onto your existing toilets.
 This bidet requires no electricity or plumbing and includes everything for an easy install (they claim under 10 minutes!).
 There’s an optimized pressure and angle control for a targeted tushy spray and an automatic self-cleaning nozzle.

 Best heated seat bidet, Bemis Bio Bidet Bliss BB-1700